subspex/ttp-jingles/README.md

 ## What Consoles are currently being worked on?
 In it's ***very early*** state (as of **4/15/26**) TTP is currently experimenting with the ***NES***.

-More consoles are planned, be sure to keep up to date with it!
+More consoles are planned, be sure to check in every so often!
 ### Next Consoles:

 - **SNES**